xjc01288/lorawan-stack/doc/content/guides/connecting-gateways/ciscoixm/_index.md

 ```bash
 $ screen <device> 115200 # exemple: screen /dev/tty.usbserial-AO001X6M 115200
 ```
-You are now in the gateway's shell, called **standalone mode**.
+You are now in the gateway's shell, called `standalone mode`.

 ### System setup

-First you need to enable the privileged mode
+First you need to enable the privileged mode.

 ```
 Gateway> enable